3 December 2017 How Many Sets And Reps Should You Be Doing?

 Figure 1.
 Optimal training load intensity as defined by the percentage of 1RM.

 Now to the question of how many sets should you be doing?
 Volume describes the total amount of work performed within a period of time (i.e. repetitions x sets x load).
 Increased volume results in greater gains, up to a limit where it plateaus or potentially even declines.
 (3) To accumulate volume using lower repetition ranges, more sets need to be performed.
 This can be time consuming, as training at higher intensities (lower repetitions) also requires more rest time between sets due to central nervous system fatigue.
 High volume training is recommended for maximizing hypertrophy.
 (4)

 How many sets you should perform also depends on your level of experience.
 Seasoned athletes require more volume and therefore more sets than beginners to optimize strength gains – see figure 2.

 Figure 2.
 Volume of training: Optimal number of sets per muscle group during each workout.

-Even when training for maximal strength, I seldom use less than 3 repetitions per set for training purposes.
-Recurrent testing of 1 repetition maximum can be beneficial for monitoring progress, but regular training at such a high intensity increases the risk of injury.
-Further, it is very inefficient due to the lengthy rest periods and number of sets required to accumulate adequate volume.
-Those training at such high intensities should cycle between higher repetitions in a periodized manner to reduce the risk of injury.
+Even when training for maximal strength, I seldom use less than 3 repetitions per set for long periods.
+Recurrent testing of 1 repetition maximum can be beneficial for monitoring progress, but training at such a high intensity over a long period increases the risk of injury and burnout.
+Those training at such high intensities should cycle between higher repetitions in a periodized manner.

 A variety of programs can be used to achieve the same goal.
 Following are prescriptions adapted from the references below, that can be used for specific training goals: